jupyter/nbdime/docs/source/plans.rst

 -------------------------

 Most commonly, cell source is the primary content, and output can presumably be regenerated.
-Indee, it is not possible to guarantee that merged sources and merged output is consistent or makes any kind of sense.
+Indeed, it is not possible to guarantee that merged sources and merged output is consistent or makes any kind of sense.